The Financial Technology Law Review: United Kingdom

-Where the activities of a business relate to the provision of payment services then the regime implemented in the Payment Services Regulations 2017 (PSR) will apply to the authorisation, registration and conduct of business obligations of those businesses.
+Where the activities of a business relate to the provision of payment services, the regime implemented in the Payment Services Regulations 2017 (PSRs) will apply to the authorisation, registration and conduct of business obligations of those businesses.
 These aspects are discussed in more detail in Section IV.

 The authorisation process is a lengthy and time-consuming one, and the scope of permissions that firms are required to obtain are not always clear.
 With that in mind, the FCA launched its regulatory sandbox in June 2016.
-The sandbox is open to authorised firms, unauthorised firms that require authorisation and technology businesses, and seeks to provide those firms with, among other things, a reduced time-to-market at (potentially) lower cost including by offering a restricted authorisation path, which allows those firms to operate in a limited manner under the close supervision of the FCA.13 The 2020 regulatory sandbox called out, for the first time, areas where it would like to see innovation, seeking propositions that make finance work for everyone and to support the UK in its move to a greener economy.
+The sandbox is open to authorised firms, unauthorised firms that require authorisation and technology businesses, and seeks to provide those firms with, among other things, a reduced time-to-market at (potentially) lower cost, including by offering a restricted authorisation path, which allows those firms to operate in a limited manner under the close supervision of the FCA.13 The 2020 regulatory sandbox called out, for the first time, areas where it would like to see innovation, seeking propositions that make finance work for everyone and to support the UK in its move to a greener economy.
 There are also proposals to enhance the regulatory sandbox, making the digital sandbox pilot permanent, introducing measures to support partnering between incumbents and fintech and regtech firms.

 Despite the more informal route that may be open to firms accepted into the sandbox, no special fintech licence or permission regime applies to fintech firms looking to operate in the UK.